OtterFlip/plasmo-template/README.md

 pnpm build
 ```

-At this point I noticed that the Tailwind classes weren't having any effect in the popup.
-I then added a content CSUI (contents/content.tsx) with some Tailwind styling and the Tailwind classes DID work for that UI.

-## TODO

--[ ] Figure out why the Tailwind classes are having no effect on the popup.tsx when they are working for the CSUI (content.tsx).
+For reasons unknown to me, the PlasmoGetStyle() type of function in the popup does not work (the Tailwind classes will have no effect in popup.tsx using that method), and so I have a simple workaround for that as well, in popup.tsx, which does work with Tailwind.